netcinematics/webcinemo/public/EULA.md

 PLEASE READ THE FOLLOWING END USER LICENSE AGREEMENT (“AGREEMENT”) BEFORE INSTALLING ACOZMOZONE, (THE “GAME SOFTWARE”).
 BY INSTALLING, COPYING, AND/OR OTHERWISE USING THE GAME SOFTWARE, YOU AGREE TO BE BOUND BY THE TERMS OF THIS AGREEMENT AS SET FORTH BY NetCinematics llc. ("NetCinematics"),  netcinematics@protonmail.com.

 YOUR USE OF THE GAME SOFTWARE IS ALSO SUBJECT TO THE APPLICABLE TERMS AND CONDITIONS SET FORTH ON THE PLATFORM, WHERE APPLICABLE, THE SUBSCRIBER AGREEMENT AND/OR ANY OTHER TERMS SET FORTH BY NetCinematics IN RELATION TO THE DISTRIBUTION SERVICE AND USER AGREEMENT on any portal or platform this product may be applicable to.
+However you receive this code and product, by download, install, or web runtime.

 IF YOU AGREE TO THE TERMS SET FORTH IN THIS AGREEMENT, select “Enter” to enter site, or "Get App" to install the App and indicate your acceptance of these terms and your understanding of the conditions of use of the Software.